 Bahá'ís, literally ‘followers of the Glory’, follow the teachings of the 19th-century Persian prophet Bahá’ulláh (the Glory of God).
 His teachings included a strong emphasis on unity – of God, religion and humankind – and on the equality of men and women.
 The international movement is centred in Haifa, Israel, to where Bahá'ís make pilgrimage.
 The Bahá'í faith has no formal clergy and every adult is eligible for election to a ‘local spiritual assembly’, a group of nine or more adults.
 Bahá'ís follow an annual calendar with 19 months each of 19 days, with a feast to mark the beginning of every 19-day period.
 There are extra days of commemoration, and Naw-Ruz, the Bahá'í new year.

-The Bahá'í faith began in New Zealand with Margaret Stevenson, an Aucklander, in 1912.
-The first Bahá'í assembly was elected in 1926 and the first national spiritual assembly in 1957 in Henderson, West Auckland.
+The Bahá'í faith in New Zealand began with Margaret Stevenson, an Aucklander, in 1912.
+The first local Bahá'í assembly was elected in 1926 and the first national spiritual assembly in 1957 in Henderson, West Auckland.
 In 2013 there were around 2,600 Bahá'ís in New Zealand.
 Their numbers have been reasonably stable since the 1980s.